-A concern or complaint can be made in person, in writing or by telephone.
-They may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.
+A concern or complaint can be made in person, in writing (via email or letter) or by telephone.
+They may also be made by a third party acting on behalf of a complainant, as long as they have appropriate consent to do so.

-Concerns should be raised with either the staff member or Headteacher of the school in question or the CEO/COO of the Trust if the concerns regards the Trust central services/Trust as a whole.
+Concerns should be raised with either the staff member or Headteacher of the school in question or the CEO/COO of the Trust if the concerns regard the Trust central services/Trust as a whole.
 If the issue remains unresolved, the next step is to make a formal complaint.